-Since 2012 Noga participates in the Young Strings Unit of the Jerusalem Music Centre.
-She takes part of the David Goldman Chamber Music Program as a violist and a violinist.
-Since 2010, Noga participates and performs at the Keshet Eilon violin courses.
-In summer 2014 she participated National Art Canada strings course, directed by Pinchas Zuckerman in Ottawa, Canada.
-Noga was one of the youngest participants at the Heifetz International Music Institute in Staunton Virginia and performed at the 20th anniversary gala concert of the Heifetz Institute with Roberto Diaz, director of the Curtis Institute.
+Since 2012 Noga takes part in the Young Strings Unit of the Jerusalem Music Centre, as violinist and violist at the David Goldman Chamber Music Program and in the Young Israel Philharmonic Orchestra, including as its concertmaster.
+Since 2010, Noga participated and performed at the Keshet Eilon violin courses.
+In summer 2014 she participated in the National Arts Canada strings course, directed by Pinchas Zuckerman in Ottawa, Canada.
+In 2015 and 2016 Noga was one of the youngest participants at the Heifetz International Music Institute in Staunton Virginia, where she performed at the Heifetz Institute’s 20th anniversary gala concert with Roberto Diaz, director of the Curtis Institute.

 Noga participated at the 2016 and 2018 Perlman Music Programs in Israel, and performed at the Israeli Knesset at the Genesis Award ceremony, honoring maestro Perlman.
 In summer 2017 she participated at the International Perlman Music Program at Shelter Island, NY, for 7 weeks with 40 other leading young musicians from all over the world.
 In summer 2018 Noga attended the Rheinau Young Classics Masterclasses as a violist and violinist.